AliHassamCarleton/Bank-Management-Program/readme.txt

 purpose:

-The purpose is to modify and create a bank management program using object oriented programming.
+The purpose is to modify our existing bank management program using object oriented programming.
+For this assignment we deal with dynamically allocated memory in C++ using linked lists.
+Implementing the Account array class now using a LinkedList rather than an array as well as also implementing a remove accounts feature.
-This bank management program gives you the ability to add accounts, add customers, view the accounts and also view the customers.

 Source/Header/Data files:
 Defs.h
 Account.h
-AcctArray.h
+AcctList.h
 Bank.h
 BankControl.h
-CustArrat.h
+CustArray.h
 Customer.h
 <iostream>
 <iomanip>